Analysis | GOP leaders’ embrace of Trump’s refusal to concede fits pattern of rising authoritarianism, data shows

 It’s the latest sign of the party’s lurch away from democratic ideals and practices, a shift that predates Trump but one that has accelerated precipitously since.
 Now, according to data released by an international team of political scientists just before the Nov.
 3 election, it’s possible to quantify the extent to which the Republican Party no longer adheres to such principles as the commitment to free and fair elections with multiple parties, the respectful treatment of political opponents and the avoidance of violent rhetoric.

-“The Republican Party in the U.S. has retreated from upholding democratic norms in recent years,” said Anna Luehrmann, a political scientist at the University of Gothenburg in Sweden and a former member of the German parliament.
+“The Republican Party in the U.S. has retreated from upholding democratic norms in recent years,” said Anna Lührmann, a political scientist at the University of Gothenburg in Sweden and a former member of the German parliament.
 “Its rhetoric is closer to authoritarian parties, such as AKP in Turkey and Fidesz in Hungary.”

-Luehrmann is deputy director of the university’s V-Dem Institute, which compiled the data.
+Lührmann is deputy director of the university’s V-Dem Institute, which compiled the data.
 For the project, researchers recruited more than 600 political scientists around the world to make annual assessments of political parties’ adherence to a number of key small-D democratic values.

 Those assessments are combined into the main measure in the chart above, which tracks parties’ overall commitment to democracy.
-Luehrmann points out that the Republican Party score started to edge downward during the Obama administration but fell off a cliff in 2016 with the ascent of Trump.
+Lührmann points out that the Republican Party score started to edge downward during the Obama administration but fell off a cliff in 2016 with the ascent of Trump.

 The Democratic Party, by contrast, hasn’t changed much.
 This is a prime example of what political scientists call asymmetric polarization — a growing partisan gap driven almost entirely by the actions of the Republican Party.

-While V-Dem’s data only runs through 2018, that asymmetry has only become more apparent in the aftermath of this election, Luehrmann said: “It is disturbing that most leading Republicans are still not objecting to President Trump’s baseless claims of electoral fraud and attempts to declare himself the winner.”
+While V-Dem’s data only runs through 2018, that asymmetry has only become more apparent in the aftermath of this election, Lührmann said: “It is disturbing that most leading Republicans are still not objecting to President Trump’s baseless claims of electoral fraud and attempts to declare himself the winner.”

 As a result, she says, GOP scores are likely to sink further when 2020 data is released.